tuckerweibell/recipe/packages/recipe/src/components/EzCheckbox/EzCheckbox.md

   - `id` - should match the `ariaLabel` prop of `EzFormGroup`
 - `EzFormGroup` - used to group checkboxes
   - `ariaLabel` - should match the `id` prop of `EzFormLabel`
+  - `gap` - the gap between form labels (defaults to 0 for columns and 2 for rows)
   - `row` - lays out the checkboxes horizontally
 - `EzFormControlLabel` - used to provide a label for a checkbox
   - `control` - the required control element (`<EzCheckbox />`)